 This will help in reading the SQL Server Error Log to find location of errorlogs used by the SQL Server Instance.

-We can find the location of error log file using SQL Server Configuration Manager.
+We can find the SQL server error log location using SQL Server Configuration Manager.
 This option is used when the SQL Server is running but user is not able to connect.
 The steps for using SQL Server Configuration Manager are as follows:

 Using Windows Application Event Viewer

-The last option for finding Error log file location in SQL Server is by using Application Event Viewer and we will follow the steps below:
+The last option for finding the error log file location in SQL Server is by using Application Event Viewer and we will follow the steps below: